OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 -----------------

 The file `ebpf/vlan_filter.c` contains a list of vlan id in a switch that you need to edit to get something adapted to your network.
-Another really basic filter dropping IPv6 packets is also available in `ebpf/filter.c`.
+Another filter dropping packets from or to a set of IPv4 address is also available in `ebpf/filter.c`.
+See :ref:`ebpf-pinned-maps` for more information.

 Suricata can load as eBPF filter any eBPF code exposing a ``filter`` section.